Lenovo ThinkCentre M800 Small

 Specification and Upgrade Options

 The Lenovo ThinkCentre M800 Small is a pre-built business desktop computer first released in 2015.
 Although more than five years old, it is still a viable solution for home and office.
-The motherboard is using the Q150 chipset and supports 6th gen Intel Core processor, 64GB of DIMM DDR4-2133 memory.
-You can even turn this PC into a gaming machine with a proper GPU upgrade.
+The motherboard is using the Q150 chipset and supports 6th gen Intel Core processor, 64GB of DIMM DDR4-2133 memory, and a low profile GPU.
+You can even make a gaming PC form this machine with a proper GPU upgrade.

 Windows 11 compatibility